gopherlearning/teleport/rfd/XXXX-access-control-decision-api.md

 - All "allow" decisions will be structured as conditional allows, pending the application of limits/parameters.
 All allow decisions will be communicated by a type of the form `<Action>Permit`, which will encode all limits/parameters to be applied by the PEP.
 Much of the agent-side teleport logic that previously would have worked with some combination of certificate identity and role set will instead take the appropriate permit structure as input.
-Permits will *always* be passed by pointer, not reference, as a precaution against zero value bugs resulting in unintended access.
+Permits will *always* be passed by pointer, not value, as a precaution against zero value bugs resulting in unintended access.

 - Methods will conventionally take the form `rpc Authorize<Action>(<Action>Description) returns (<Action>Permit)`.
 For example,